Updated: Apr 1, 2026

 How Much Does ADP RUN Cost for Small Business Recruiting?

-ADP RUN targets businesses with 1-49 employees.
-Unlike Workforce Now, RUN doesn't offer the full recruiting module as an add-on.
-Instead, recruiting features are bundled into higher-tier payroll plans, according to ADP's official plan comparison (2026).
+ADP RUN pricing for 2026 follows a bundled model rather than a modular add-on approach.
+Unlike Workforce Now, RUN doesn’t offer a standalone recruiting module - instead, recruiting features are built into higher-tier payroll plans, according to ADP’s official plan comparison (2026).
+Small businesses with 1-49 employees are the target market.

 Source: Tech.co (2025), ADP official site.

-The Enhanced plan's ZipRecruiter integration lets you post jobs to 100+ boards, but you won't get applicant tracking, candidate scoring, or a branded career site.
-For that, you need the HR Pro plan with its CareerPlug ATS - but ADP doesn't publish HR Pro pricing, and you'll need a sales call to get a quote.
+ZipRecruiter integration on the Enhanced plan lets you post to 100+ boards, but you won’t get applicant tracking, candidate scoring, or a branded career site.
+HR Pro adds the full CareerPlug ATS - though pricing requires a sales call since ADP doesn’t publish HR Pro rates.

+Recruiting capability scales with the plan tier: Enhanced adds ZipRecruiter distribution while HR Pro adds the full CareerPlug ATS.
 Is ADP RUN worth it for recruiting?
-If you're already using ADP for payroll and you hire a few people per year, the ZipRecruiter integration on Enhanced is a reasonable add-on.
-If you're hiring consistently and need an actual ATS with pipeline management, you'll likely outgrow RUN's capabilities fast.
+If you’re already using ADP for payroll and hire a few people per year, the ZipRecruiter integration on Enhanced is a reasonable add-on.
+Consistent hiring teams that need real ATS pipeline management will likely outgrow RUN’s capabilities fast.

 What About ADP Lyric HCM and TotalSource Pricing?

-ADP's enterprise and PEO offerings operate on a completely different pricing model than Workforce Now or RUN.
+Enterprise and PEO offerings from ADP operate on a completely different pricing model than Workforce Now or RUN.
 Neither publishes recruiting-specific rates.

 ADP Lyric HCM (1,000+ Employees)